-Although visuals, multimedia, and other slide objects can play an important role within a presentation, a proper outline is still the main skeleton on which the body of a presentation can be sustained.
+Although visuals, multimedia, and other slide objects can play an important role within a presentation, a proper text outline is still the main skeleton on which the body of a presentation can be sustained.
 Without a cohesive outline, everything else is akin to a movie that has the best photography, great music, talented cast but no story to put it all together.
-So how do you create a structured outline — and does PowerPoint provide sufficiently robust outlining tools?
+So how do you create a structured outline, and does PowerPoint provide sufficiently robust outlining tools?